opstrace/opstrace/docs/references/faq.md

 ## How does this work with—or replace—my existing Prometheus?

-Opstrace is essentially a horizontally scalable, highly available Prometheus with inexpensive long-term storage.
+Opstrace is essentially a horizontally scalable, highly available Prometheus that uses S3 for inexpensive long-term storage.
 If you're already using Prometheus, it's very easy to get started with Opstrace.
 As shown in our [docs](../guides/user/sending-metrics-with-prometheus.md#remote_write-configuration-block-the-basics), all you need to do is add a couple of lines to your Prometheus configuration and your data will also be sent securely to the Opstrace cluster.
 One great advantage is that you may be able to reduce the footprint of your Prometheus instance, as all long-term storage is now safely done by a [Cortex](https://github.com/cortexproject/cortex) instance in your S3 buckets.